asrafulashiq/solo/index.md

 ---

 **This competition was a memorable experience for me.
 I have learnt how to work with a team specially from this competition.
 We had to do a huge task encompassing spectrum estimation and machine learning.
 I particularly worked on building a machine learning system .
 From this competition , for the first time I had to learn Neural Network, SVM, Naive Bayes.
 Our final system was built on SVM , with our own pole-estimation approach.
-The whole team worked so hard to make our work fruitful.**
+The whole team worked so hard to make our work fruitful.
+We were declared as the champion team in this competition.**

 [IEEE Signal Processing Cup 2016 Global Competition](http://www.icassp2016.org/SPCup.asp) held its final competition on 20 March 2016 in Shanghai, China, during the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).